The Diversity Charter Mark

-The NI Gender Diversity Charter Mark framework enables organisations to identify and reflect on institutional barriers facing women that impact on their career progression and in doing so helps progress the overall diversity agenda, and the working environment for all employees in the organization.
+The Diversity Charter Mark framework enables organisations to identify and reflect on institutional barriers facing minorities & underrepresented genders that impact on their career progression.
+In addressing these barriers organisations will progress the overall diversity agenda, and create positive working environments for all employees in the organisation.

-Organisations that sign up to the Charter commit to advancing gender equality by:-
+Organisations that sign up to the Charter commit to advancing diversity & inclusion by:-

 - addressing areas of unequal gender representation at all levels;

-- removing obstacles faced by women at key points of career development and progression;
+- removing obstacles faced by women (if applicable) at key points of career development and progression;

 - implementing structural and cultural changes that help advance gender equality;